AA/PPS 02.01.01 - Academic Credit Courses

 Course forms will be available on the CATSWEB CIM login page.

 Additions – A course addition proposes a new course that is part of the annual cycle or part of a new degree proposal and requires completion of the course addition form.
-If a course addition is being proposed for the undergraduate General Education core curriculum, the requesting faculty should first consult with the associate vice president for Academic Success before developing the course addition form.
-If a course addition is being proposed that affects an educator preparation program, the requesting faculty should first consult with the associate dean for Teacher Education in the College of Education before developing the course addition form.
+If a course addition is being proposed for the undergraduate General Education core curriculum, the requesting faculty should first consult with the AVPCAP before developing the course addition form.
+If a course addition is proposed that affects an educator preparation program, the requesting faculty member should first consult with the associate dean for Teacher Education in the College of Education before developing the course addition form.

 Changes – A course change requires completion of the course change form.
 It is the responsibility of the originating academic administrative unit to notify all potentially affected programs and to seek concurrence for course changes that affect programs, departments, or schools outside the originating college.
 If a course change involves changing more than 50 percent of the course content, a new course must be proposed instead of the change.
 If a course change is being proposed for the undergraduate General Education core curriculum, the requesting faculty should first consult with the General Education Council before developing the course change form.
 If a course change is being proposed that affects an educator preparation program, the requesting faculty should first consult with the associate dean for Teacher Education in the College of Education before developing the course change form.